-The company also manages the national emergency stock, aimed at responding to emer-
+The company also manages the national emergency stock, aimed at responding to emergencies like local or international fuel shortages.
 Furthermore, SIHD plans to equip Djibouti with the necessary means to become a regional hub for the redistribution of hydrocarbons and petroleum products, maintaining strategic stocks equivalent to 90 days of national consumption.
 We work on projects to reduce the country's energy dependence, such as refineries and petroleum storage.